TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

 A process is a running instance of a program that consists of an isolated memory address space and the execution of some code.
 When we execute a command like `ls` or `python script.py`, the Linux kernel creates a process to execute the code.

-During creation, each process is given the following resource.
+Each process is given the following resources.
 -   A unique identifier called a Process ID (PID)
 -   A process view.
 It by default inherits the parent process's process view.
-If the parent process is the shell, it can see all other processes on the system.
+If the parent process is the shell, it can see all the processes on the system.
 -   A cgroup for CPU, memory, I/O access and limit.
 It by default inherits the parent process's cgroup.
 If the parent process is the shell, it can use as much CPU and memory as the system has available.
-Tools like Systemd or Docker creates a new cgroup, defining the CPU/memory limits, and assigns the process to it.
+Tools like Systemd or Docker creates a new cgroup, defining the CPU/memory limits, and assigns a process to it.
 -   A filesystem view.
 It by default inherits the parent process's filesystem.
-If the parent process is the shell, it can see all files on the system.
-Tools like Docker uses containerd, which uses runc, to run `chroot` to change the root directory of each container process for an isolated filesystem view.
+If the parent process is the shell, it can see all the files on the system.
+Docker uses containerd, which uses runc, to run `chroot` to change the root directory of each container process for an isolated filesystem view.
 -   A network namespace for an IP address (65536 ports), network devices (loopback, eth0, wlan0), routing table, and iptables like filter table (firewall), Network Address Translation (NAT) table, and mangle table (for packet modification).
 It by default inherits the parent process's network namespace.
 If the parent process is the shell, it can use the system network namespace.
-Tools like Docker creates a new network namespace for each new container and assigns the container process to it.
+Docker creates a new network namespace for each new container and assigns the container process to it.

-Processes have a parent-child hierarchy as one process can start a child process.
+Processes have a parent-child hierarchy as a parent process can start a child process.

 ## Rings

-Linux uses rings to administrate operation privileges.
+Linux uses rings to administer operation privileges.
 -   The kernel is in ring 0, which has the highest level of privilege.
 -   The user operates in ring 3, which has the lowest level of privilege.
 -   The system call interface let a user to move from ring 3 to ring 0 and make System Call (SYSCALL) to do things like writing a file in the filesystem.
--   The GNU Library for C (GLIBC) provides SYSCALL wrappers called functions to C application such that applications can make function calls and run SYSCALLs under the hood.
+-   The GNU Library for C (GLIBC) provides SYSCALL wrappers, called functions, to C application such that applications can make function calls and run SYSCALLs under the hood.

 ## GNU and shell